A comparison of the Georgescu and Vasy spaces associated to the N-body problems and applications: Identification of the Georgescu-Vasy space

 is then called the {\em radial compactification} of $Z$.
 For example, if $Z = \RR$, then $\overline{Z} := [-\infty, \infty]$ with the usual topology.
 The action of the group $\GL(Z)$ of linear automorphisms of $Z$ extends, by definition, to an action on~$\overline{Z}$.
 Similarly, if $Y \subset Z$, then $\overline{Y} \subset \overline{Z}$.
 In particular, $\overline{Z}$ is the union of all {\em closed lines} $\overline{\RR v}$, $0 \neq v \in Z$, with closure taken in~$\overline{Z}$.

-In the existing literature, $\overline{Z}$ carries a topology and a smooth structure, and our next goal is to recall their definitions.
-This will turn $\overline{Z}$ into a smooth manifold with boundary.
+As it is well known, $\overline{Z}$ carries a topology and a smooth structure, and our next goal is to recall their definitions, which will, in particular, turn $\overline{Z}$ into a smooth manifold with boundary.
 For notational purposes it is convenient consider the case $Z = \RR^n$ first.
-There is a bijection between the set of vector directions in $\RR^{n+1}$ and its unit sphere $\SS^n$.
-This allows us to regard $\SS^n_1 := \{(x_1, x') \, \vert \ x_1 \ge 0\}$ as a subset of the set of vector directions in $\RR^n$, where we used the usual notation of Equation \eqref{eq.Rnk}.
-Now, let us regard $\GL(\RR^n)$ as a subgroup of $\GL(\RR^{n+1})$ with the action on the last $n$ variables.
-This yields an action of $\GL(\RR^n)$ on $\SS^n_1$.
-We have the following standard lemma (see also \cite{MelroseBook, VasyReg}), where we denote, as usual,
+We start by noticing that there is a bijection between the set of vector directions in $\RR^{n+1}$ and its unit sphere~$\SS^n$.
+This allows us to regard $\SS^n_1 := \{(x_1, x') \in [0,\infty)\times \RR^n \mid x_1^2 + |x'|^2 = 1 \}$ as the set of vector directions in~$\RR^{n+1}_1$, where we used the usual notation of Equation~\eqref{eq.def.Rnk}.
+Let